 In association with PlanRadar

-No matter what the legislative regime, site safety is a priority for clients and contractors alike – and the understanding of standards and the development and deployment of technology are both key.
+Building safety: no matter what the legislative regime, improving site safety is a priority for clients and contractors alike – and the understanding of standards and the development and deployment of technology are both key.
 Our speakers from Laing O’Rourke, the Chartered Institute of Building and PlanRadar will address both.

 Find out what matters most to clients with big plans amid covid-19 and supply chain pressures, including: